 You are so freaking tired you can’t think straight.
-You want to cry and sob and throw your head against the wall to make the crying stop, but that doesn’t make the crying stop.
+Sometimes, you want to cry and sob and throw your head against the wall to make the crying stop, but that doesn’t make the crying stop.
 You are the only one who can make the crying stop.

 Deep down in the recesses of your psyche you know this is because you are a loving mother with a job to do.

 You love your baby so much you’d knife anyone who threatened their safety, and yet, in the middle of the night… you wonder why your child is trying to make you lose your ever loving mind.